Why Trading Forex Is Preferred During A Financial Markets Crisis (2020)

 In 2008, the stock market registered one of its strongest drawdowns in many decades.
 Precipitated by the deregulation of banks, seen from a distance, 2008’s devastating crash had been building for a while.
 All the major markets took a hit as seen on the leading indices such SP500, DAX, NIKKEI, and although many people felt it suddenly, what actually transpired was a drawn-out string of events building to a crisis.

-During a market collapse crisis, being invested in stocks can be a deadly trap.
+During a market collapse crisis, being invested in stocks can be a deadly trading trap.
 The exchange may disallow short selling and off-market hours events may translate to major daily gaps where investors are left helpless.
 Stocks can instantly drop in high percentages.
 Wise investors have only one option, that is to be on the side-lines with money that can be left passive, with no investment avenue.

 However, there is one market that stays relevant for trading.
 While the stock market might be in free fall or going through rough periods, it is the Forex market which always provides value and relevant investment opportunities.
-In lieu of a stable stock market, trading the Forex market is the best alternative for getting into and succeeding in the financial market and to continue actively investing.
+In lieu of a volatile stock market, trading the Forex market is the best alternative for getting into and succeeding in the financial market and to continue actively investing.

 While they both exist under the auspices of the financial market, there are several key differences separating the forex market from the stock market.

-In January 15th, 2015 The Swiss bank had cut its currency 18%.
+On January 15th, 2015 The Swiss bank had cut its currency 18%.
 That was the most aggressive intervention made on the major economy in recent memory.
-This one of a kind rare mega event was unprecedented in recent memory and stands to show just how stable the forex market is – as it is an event that likely to occur only once in few decades.
+This one of a kind rare mega event was unprecedented in recent memory and stands to show just how stable the forex market is – as it is an event that likely to occur only once every few decades.
 In the stock market, mega-events like this are not necessarily common but happen far more often and to a much higher degree of severity.

 While it takes one bit of bad news to plummet a stock, in the forex market, it takes an absolutely outlying event to crush the market.
-It is incredibly rare to see over 2% drop in the forex market.
+It is incredibly rare to see over a 2% drop in the forex market.
 For a major currency to get crushed the way the Swiss did, would take a truly amazing event.

 Despite these facts, the preconception is that forex is riskier and more volatile than stocks.
 It’s actually the opposite when you don’t use leverage.